Your dog was bred for a purpose. Instinct gives them one. A daily enrichment app built around your dog's natural drives.

 Track your dog's Fulfilment Score over time.
 See which instincts you're nailing and which need attention.
 A calmer dog, a stronger bond, and the knowledge that you're giving them what they actually need.

-Labradors, Cocker Spaniels, Border Collies — bred for centuries to think, track, retrieve, and solve problems for hours a day.
+Labradors, Cocker Spaniels, Border Collies — they were bred to think, track, retrieve, and solve problems for hours a day.
 They're brilliant at what they were made for.
-The problem is, most of them never get to do it.
+The thing is, most of them never get to do it.

 of UK dogs show at least one undesirable behaviour, from reactivity to separation anxiety.